Queen Elizabeth Reveals 3 Rules For Royal Family Opening Christmas Presents

 Today The Queen held audiences at Buckingham Palace.
 Her Excellency Ms. Enna Park was received by The Queen and presented the Letters of Recall of her predecessor and her own Letters of Credence as Ambassador of the Republic of Korea to the Court of St. James’s.
 Mr. Won-soo Kim was also received by Her Majesty.
 His Excellency the, Mr. Umit Yalcin was received by The Queen and presented the Letters of Recall of his predecessor and his own Letters of Credence as Ambassador of Turkey to the Court of St. James’s.
 Mrs. Gul Yalcin was also received by Her Majesty.

-At 6 p.m. on Christmas Eve, the Royal Family will gather in the red drawing room at Sandringham House, Queen Elizabeth’s home, to exchange gifts.
-In the afternoon leading up to the event, each member of the Royal Family must try to sneak into the room to place their gifts without being spotted.
+At 6 p.m. on Christmas Eve, the royal family will gather in the red drawing room at Sandringham House, Queen Elizabeth’s home, to exchange gifts.
+In the afternoon leading up to the event, each member of the royal family must try to sneak into the room to place their gifts without being spotted.

-Many of the gifts exchanged in the past have been hilariously out of character for the Royal Family.
+Many of the gifts exchanged in the past have been hilariously out of character for the royal family.
 For example, Kate Middleton gave Prince Harry a “grow your own girlfriend” kit before he met Meghan Markle.
-Another year, Harry gifted the Queen an “Ain’t Life A B*tch” shower cap.
+Another year, Harry gifted the queen an “Ain’t Life A B*tch” shower cap.

 Princess Anne once gave a white leather toilet seat to Prince Charles as a joke, but he loved it so much that he travels with it on overseas tours, according to Mirror UK.